Success-Vera/Success-Vera.github.io/index.md

 ### Research Interests
 My research interests include but not limited to:
-- Application of Machine Learning to health and finance
+- Application of Machine Learning to health, finance and education
 - Mathematical Epidemiology
 - Mathematical Modelling
 - Image Analysis